-We draw attention to

-- Note 4 to the financial statements which indicates that as at 31 March 2020, the Company's total liabilities exceeded its total assets by USD 13,123,617 (2019: USD 13,291,986).
-The note also indicates why in these circumstances, the financial statements are prepared on the basis of accounting policies applicable to a going concern. - Note 3 to the financial statements which indicates the assessment made by the directors in respect of Covid-19 pandemic, if any, on the going concern and the financial statements of the Company.
-Our opinion is not modified in that respect.
+We draw attention to note 4 of the financial statements which indicates that as at 31 March 2021, the Company's total liabilities exceeded its total assets by USD 12,833,472 (2020: USD 13,123,617).
+The note also indicates why in these circumstances, the financial statements are prepared on the basis of accounting policies applicable to a going concern.